x3-devs/android_device_letv_x3/README.md

 ![LeEco Le1S](http://cdn2.gsmarena.com/vv/pics/leeco/letv-le-1s-1.jpg "LeEco Le1S")

-LinearOS is Rebranded CyanogenMod.
+LineageOS is Rebranded CyanogenMod.
 We have used the name with long-term application, and for #Lulz
 ## Copyright

 ```
 #
-# Copyright (C) 2017 The LinearOS Project
+# Copyright (C) 2017 The LineageOS Project
 #
 # Licensed under the Apache License, Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.